||Like it? PLEASE +1 it! Thanks!|

 Click here to visit United Nations's website.

 More from United Nations Economic Commission for Africa

-42 Diversification regimes in Africa Economic Report on Africa 2007
+20 Recent Economic Performance in Africa and Prospects for 2007 Economic Report on Africa 2007

 Related Forum PostsReport or Newsletter